Bawontat/Quantum_Deustch_algorithm/README.md

-# Quantum_Deustch_algotithm
+# Quantum_Deustch_algorithm
-Simply Implementation with a coffee in sunday morning
+Simply Implementation with a coffee in sunday morning hahaha